ConocoPhillips aims to sell up to $8 billion in gas assets

 The spending should result in 2017 production of 1.54 million to 1.57 million barrels of oil equivalent per day, which would be a slight increase from estimated 2016 output, executives said.

 The company also announced a $3 billion share repurchase program.
-It was not immediately clear when the buybacks would start.

-Analysts at Tudor, Pickering & Holt said they had expected less focus on buybacks and more on dividend increases, but would wait for more details when Conoco hosts analysts and investors on Thursday morning at a presentation in New York.
+The buybacks will start this quarter, the company said.

-(Reporting by Ernest Scheyder; Editing by Chizu Nomiyama and Lisa Von Ahn)
+Reporting by Ernest Scheyder in New York; Editing by Jonathan Oatis and Lisa Shumaker